reasonml/reasonml.github.io/src/pages/guide/language/variant.md

 /* message is "Great!" */
 ```

 A variant has an extremely rich amount of type system assistance.
 For example, we'll give you a type error if you've forgotten to cover a case of your variant, or if two cases are redundant.
-Be sure to check out switch and pattern-matching in a [later section](/guide/language/destructuring-pattern-matching)!
+Be sure to check out switch and pattern-matching in a [later section](/guide/language/pattern-matching)!

+#### Variant Needs an Explicit Definition

-**A variant type usually needs to be explicit declared beforehand**.
-If the variant you're using is in a different file, bring it into scope like you'd do [for a record](/guide/language/record#usage):
+If the variant you're using is in a different file, bring it into scope like you'd do [for a record](/guide/language/record#record-needs-an-explicit-definition):

 ```reason
 /* Zoo.re */